 How can I benefit from marketing automation?

-80% of sales take at least 5 follow ups, but 44% of sales professionals give up after the first follow up.
+80% of sales take at least five follow-ups, but 44% of sales professionals give up after the first follow up.
 This is where marketing automation can make a huge difference.

 Another useful feature of marketing automation is lead scoring.
 Lead scoring tracks different interactions that leads, prospects, and/or customers have with your marketing and sales efforts.
-This will allow you to understand whether or not the contact is ready to buy before reaching out to them.
+This allows you to understand whether or not the contact is ready to buy before reaching out to them.

-Another great benefit of marketing automation is that it will allow you to automate processes involved in after sale service.
+Another great benefit of marketing automation is that it allows you to automate processes involved in after-sale service.
 To learn more about Marketing Automation here’s a video that explains the process in a bit more detail.

 What are some of the best known marketing automation systems?

 There has been an explosion of marketing automation systems, but when selecting one for your business, it’s important to consider its functionalities, the ability to integrate with your other systems, reliability, and costs.
 Do not jump into any system without properly investigating these features.